spetrosi/asciidoctor_test/README.md

 The filename of the AsciiDoc top level file.
 For example, master.adoc.

 ### output_file
+Defines the file where the HTML build is stored.
-The filename of the HTML file that you want to build.
-This file is generated in the directory provided by the directory variable.
+The module creates the output file in the directory where the source file is stored.

-Example of setting the variables:
+## Example of setting the variables:

 ```yaml
 directory: "path/to/adoc/files"
 source_file: "master.adoc"
 output_file: "build.html"
 ```

 ## Example Playbook

 ```yaml